xerolinux/XeroWiki/docs/plasma.md

 bash -c "$(curl -fsSL https://tinyurl.com/PlasmaInstall)"
 ```

+This script will perform several checks and then prompt you to confirm the addition of the **XeroLinux** and **Chaotic-AUR** repositories, along with my recommended configurations.
+If you agree, simply follow the prompts.
+The script will exit if you choose not to proceed.

-This will execute the script.
-Just go through the prompts.
-I would **Highly** recommend option **3) Xero's Curated Set Of Plasma Packages** to avoid any future headaches.
-I went through all groups with a fine tooth comb as the saying goes making sure we get the best experience.
-But that's not to say we cannot select any of the other options, it's all up to you in the end.
+I *highly* recommend the third option: **Xero's Curated Set of Plasma Packages** to avoid potential future headaches.
+I've meticulously reviewed all package groups to ensure the best experience.
+However, you're free to choose any of the other options, it's entirely up to you in the end.

 <p align="center">
     <img src="https://i.imgur.com/TOZNp4j.png" alt="shot">
 </p>

-At the end, script will prompt us if we want to enable the **XeroLinux** as wells as the **Chaotic-AUR** repos and install the Toolkit, to which we answer with yes, since we will be using it to set everything up later on.

 You will notice that, the *multilib* repo was enabled as well.
 I made sure of that since most newcomers forget to do it.
 It's an essential repo required for the likes of **Steam**, and various drivers.